 - With the mango standing up, it’s time to cut off the two remaining edges from the core.
 Starting just off-center at the top, cut down and around the core, in the shape of a circle.
 You will not be able to cut straight down.

-- Continue cutting mango away from the pit until you feel resistance in the knife – that’s how you know you’ve hit the pit.
+- Continue cutting mango flesh away from the pit until you feel resistance in the knife – that’s how you know you’ve hit the pit.
 Try to get as much mango off the pit as possible, even if the pieces aren’t very pretty.

 - Just like you did in Step 4, filet the rest of the mango away from the skin.

 - As a snack!
+Mango is juicy and delicious on its own.

 - Mango Salsa